nfeldl/nfeldl.github.io/collections/_news/2020-05-07-southern-ocean-polynyas.md

 type: research paper
 images:

 prompt: "Polynyas are important components of the climate system in the high-latitude Southern Ocean.
 Open-ocean polynyas have been observed only sporadically in the observational record, but are recurring features in high-resolution climate models.
 Understanding their impact on the ocean and atmosphere is hence critically important for assessing the fidelity of high-resolution climate models.
-This study uses Granger Causality to examine the atmosphere-cryosphere-ocean interactions associated with polynyas in the high-resolution climate model E3SMv0-HR."
+This study uses Granger causality to examine the atmosphere-cryosphere-ocean interactions associated with polynyas in the high-resolution climate model E3SMv0-HR."

 categories: events
 published: true